 To partake in a successful mediation, both you and your spouse must voluntarily and cooperatively participate in honest, amicable discussions about each other, your children, finances and emotions.
 Plus, you must work respectfully with the mediator to resolve the issues you couldn’t solve yourselves.

-Here are a list of questions you can ask yourself and yourself to determine if mediation is right for you:
+Here is a list of questions you can ask yourself to determine if mediation is right for you:

 - Are you willing to amicably discuss and resolve your marital issues without going to court?